 Your saliva does a good job of protecting your body from harmful bacteria.
 Unfortunately, there is only so much it can do.
 Dental plaque can be the home to hundreds of bacteria, all of which infiltrate your system and cause an array of infections and diseases throughout your body.

 Infections in your gums can also lead to lung infections and pneumonia.

 Over time, the bad bacteria you breathe in can transfer to your lungs, going from a dental issue to a whole-body health issue.
 Oral infections are a lot easier to treat, so don’t sit back and let it progress.

-Not only are individuals medically diagnosed with diabetes more susceptible to developing gum disease, it can also cause the condition to worsen and progress.
-This is due to its affect on the body’s capability of balancing blood glucose levels.
+Not only are individuals medically diagnosed with diabetes more susceptible to developing gum disease, but it can also cause the condition to worsen and progress.
+This is due to its effect on the body’s capability of balancing blood glucose levels.
 Do yourself a favour and see a dentist before you have more to worry about.

 Everyone knows that a broken or infected tooth hurts.
 The pain can be throbbing and spread to other parts of your mouth and even into your jaw and head.
 Chronic pain makes your quality of life a lot less enjoyable, leaving you feeling depressed and unable to carry out your desired tasks.
 Don’t let chronic tooth pain dictate what you can and can’t eat anymore.

 Arguably the most severe of the effects your oral health can have on your body is the increased risk of developing Alzheimer’s.
-While research is still ongoing, scientists who previously believed dental plaque to be symptom of the disease, are now currently exploring the idea that it is a cause.
+While research is still ongoing, scientists who previously believed dental plaque to be a symptom of the disease, are now currently exploring the idea that it is a cause.

 Oral health is something to be considerate of regardless of your age.
 Find a dentist you like and make sure to stick to a routine and get check-ups and cleans.
 Your body will thank you for it.